Nighttime Burglaries in Puig de Ros: Why Do Neighbors Feel So Unsafe?

 Critical view: Why cameras alone are not enough

 One reason is mundane and often overlooked: cameras document, they do not automatically prevent crime.
 Many private systems are not monitored live but serve as evidence afterwards.
 If the Guardia Civil or Policía Local only arrive after the perpetrators have left, footage is of little use against fleeing offenders.
-There are also organizational and legal hurdles in using private recordings during operations — this complicates a fast, coordinated response.
+There are also organizational and data protection hurdles in using private recordings during operations — this complicates a fast, coordinated response.

 What is missing from the public debate